cjacker/opensource-toolchain-8051/README.md

 ### with flash8051 from silicon labs

 There are [official linux utils from Silicon Labs](https://github.com/cjacker/siliconlabs-c8051-efm8-utils), include `device8051` to detect device, `flash8051` work with usb debug adapter.
-Some part of these utils are open-source.
+Part of these utils are open-sourced.

 Take C8051F320 as example, to detect the adapter and target device infomation: